MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignUrls.md

 string|The campaign's tracking template.

 ## <a name="setcustomparameters-object-customparameters-"></a>setCustomParameters(Object customParameters)
 Sets the campaign's custom parameters.
-Use this method if you include custom substitution strings in your final URL or tracking template.
+Use this method if the final URL or tracking template include custom substitution strings.

-To use a customer parameter name in the final URL or tracking template, you must enclose the name in curly braces and prepend an underscore (\_) to the name.
+To use a customer parameter name in the final URL or tracking template, enclose the name in curly braces and prepend an underscore (\_) to the name.
 For example, if the parameter name is foo, use {_foo} in the tracking template or final URL.
-Do not add a leading underscore to the parameter name when you define the custom parameters object.
+Do not add a leading underscore to the parameter name when defining the custom parameters object.

 Calling this method replaces the campaign's existing custom parameters.

 To clear the custom parameters from the campaign, pass an empty object (for example, `setCustomParameters({})`).
-To completely clear custom parameters, you must clear them at all levels.
+To completely clear custom parameters, clear the parameters at all levels.

 [!INCLUDE[custom-parameters](../includes/custom-parameters.md)]